jjneely/carolinarscm.org/content/register.md

 ---

-The 25th annual Royal School of Church Music Carolina Course for girls and adults will be held July 12-18, 2021 on the campus of Duke University.
-The course Music Director will be Mr. Daniel Cook, Master of the Choristers & Organist of Durham Cathedral, Durham, UK.
-The Course welcomes Mr. Stephen Gourley, Director of Music at The Village Chapel, Pinehurst, NC, as our organist.
+The 25th annual Royal School of Church Music Carolina Course for girls and adults will be held July 11 - 17, 2022 on the campus of Duke University.
+The course Music Director will be Dr. Robert Poovey, Director of Music at St.
+Paul's Episcopal Church, Rochester, NY  The Course welcomes Mr. Stephen Gourley, Director of Music at The Village Chapel, Pinehurst, NC, as our organist.